rpaladugu1/herokuyesod/README.md

 Heroku Yesod
 ============

-This repository contains necessary changes to deploy a basic Yesod app to Heroku.
+This repository contains necessary code changes to deploy a basic Yesod app to Heroku.

 ### Prerequisites: >= cabal 1.20

 ### Following changes have been made to code to make it work on Heroku:
-* .halcyon-magic folder has been created as per (/mietek/haskell-on-heroku)
+* .halcyon-magic folder has been created as per [haskell-on-heroku](http://github.com/mietek/haskell-on-heroku)
    * This folder contains alex and happy dependencies for Yesod install
-* Helpers folder contains Heroku code as per (/yesodweb/yesod)
+* Helpers folder contains Heroku code as per [Pat Brisbin](http://pbrisbin.com/posts/parsing_database_url/) and directions from  [yesodweb/yesod](http://github.com/yesodweb/yesod)
   * Made changes to project *cabal file* to include Heroku dependecy
   * Made changes to *Application.hs* as per directions by importing *heroku.hs* from Helpers folder and making changes to     makeFoundation function
-* Brought *Procfile* to root folder and changed as per (/mietek/haskell-on-heroku)
+* Brought *Procfile* to root folder and changed as per [haskell-on-heroku](http://github.com/mietek/haskell-on-heroku)
 * In *config/postgresql.yml* removed production section
-* Added *app.json* file as per (/mietek/haskell-on-heroku)
+* Added *app.json* file as per [haskell-on-heroku](http://github.com/mietek/haskell-on-heroku)
-* Added *cabal.config* file as per (/mietek/haskell-on-heroku)
+* Added *cabal.config* file as per [haskell-on-heroku](http://github.com/mietek/haskell-on-heroku)
   * This file is created with *cabal freeze* command hence *cabal 1.20* dependency

 ### Deployment steps to Heroku.